mreider/there-and-back.org/content/people/matt-reider/_index.md

 I'm a 50-something software dad living in Vienna, Austria with my family.

-My travel blog and other writing can be found at [mdr50.eu](https://mdr50.eu).
+My travel blog and other writing can be found at [mr grumpy pants](https://mrgrumpypants.live)